-Besanko is a Kellogg graduate, having received his Ph.D. in Managerial Economics and Decision Sciences in 1981.
-He received his AB in Political Science from Ohio University in 1977.
-Before joining the Kellogg faculty in 1991, Professor Besanko was a member of the faculty of the School of Business at Indiana University from 1982 to 1991.
-In addition, in 1985, he held a post-doctorate position on the Economics Staff at Bell Communications Research.
+Professor David Besanko is the IBM Professor of Regulation and Competitive Practice at the Kellogg School of Management at Northwestern University.
+Besanko is a Northwestern graduate, having received his Ph.D. in Managerial Economics and Decision Sciences in 1982.
+He received his BA in Political Science from Ohio University in 1977.
+Before joining the Kellogg faculty in 1991, Professor Besanko was a member of the faculty of the School of Business at Indiana University from 1982-84 and 1986-1991.
+In 1985, he was a member of the Economics Staff at Bell Communications Research.

-Professor Besanko research covers topics relating to industry dynamics, competitive strategy, industrial organization, the theory of the firm, and economics of regulation.
-He has received grants from the National Science Foundation and from the Citicorp Behavioral Science Research Council to support this research.
-He is a member of the editorial boards of The Journal of Regulatory Economics, Business and Politics and Quantitative Marketing and Economics.
-He has over 50 articles published and forthcoming in leading professional journals in economics and business.
-Among other places, his work has appeared in the American Economic Review, the Quarterly Journal of Economics, the RAND Journal of Economics, the Review of Economic Studies, The Journal of Law and Economics, and Management Science.
-Along with David Dranove, Mark Shanley and Scott Schaefer, Professor Besanko is a co-author of Economics of Strategy.
+Professor Besankoâ€™s research covers topics relating to the intersection of competitive strategy and public policy, the economics of regulation, and the theory of the firm.
+He has published over 50 articles in leading professional journals in economics and business.
+Among other places, his work has appeared in the American Economic Review, Econometrica, the Quarterly Journal of Economics, the RAND Journal of Economics, the Review of Economic Studies, the Journal of Law and Economics, Journal of Economic Theory, and Management Science.
+Along with Daniel Diermeier and Jose-Miguel Abito, he is co-author of Corporate Reputation and Social Activism, published in 2019.
+He has co-authored the widely used textbook, Microeconomics, with Ronald Braeutigam, now in its sixth edition.
+And with David Dranove, Mark Shanley, and Scott Schaefer, Besanko is a co-author of Economics of Strategy.